developerdevv/shopkart/README.md

 ## 👨‍💻 Developer

-Made with ❤️ using React + Tailwind CSS
-College CIA-3 End Semester Project
+Made with ❤️ by Dev Sharma using React + Tailwind CSS College CIA-3 End Semester Project